michelmany/vw-dataflow/README.md

 This project uses **Jotai** for global state management.

 Jotai provides an atomic, minimalistic approach to handling global state in React apps.
 It integrates well with the current Micro Framework Architecture by allowing the state logic to be colocated and composed in a modular way.

-> A detailed explanation of the decision, usage, and custom atoms will be added after implementation is complete.
+- `usersAtom` stores the list of users
+- `useUsers()` hook wraps read/write logic and async effects
+- All user-related state and operations are kept modular and colocated with domain services
+- The root app is wrapped with Jotai's `<Provider>`

+This setup ensures clean separation of state logic and component presentation while allowing local overrides or expansions if needed.

 ---

 ## Commit Convention

 This repo follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Example:

 ```